datagrind/Notes/General Notes/00_Node_Terminal_VSCode.md

 ### List files in the current directory
 ```
 ls              // show every file and folder in the directory

                 // Flags
-// ? a dash - signifies a flag.
-Flags come after commands.
+                // a dash - signifies a flag.
+                // Flags come after commands

 -a
+                // Flag to show hidden files
-ls -a           // shows hidden files as well
+ls -a           // shows hidden files as well in the directory
 ```

 <br>